ghcn345/Data-Science-in-Film-Industry/README.md

 The movie industry is very negatively impacted by COVID-19 in 2020, as evidenced by this year's profits compared to previous years.
 Comedy, Thiller, and Action movies are dominant in the mainstream movie market.
 Animation, Fantasy, and Science Fiction movies however, are the most profitable.
 Most movies are rated around 6-7 out of 10.
 Documentary, History and War movies are rated above the median.

 ***
-Questions to consider:
-* How do you interpret the results?
-* How confident are you that your results would generalize beyond the data you have?
-***

-Here is an example of how to embed images from your sub-folder:

 ### Visual 1
 ![graph1](/images/box.png)